-- (1) The 2022 Official Baseball Rules do not include details regarding the Extra Innings Rule that was agreed upon by Major League Baseball and the Players Association. - (2) The Playing Rules Committee, at its December 2014 meeting, voted to reorganize and recodify the Official Baseball Rules into a more logical and organized manner.
+- (1) The Playing Rules Committee, at its December 2014 meeting, voted to reorganize and recodify the Official Baseball Rules into a more logical and organized manner.
 No wording or language was changed (other than the amendments made for that year); only the order and placement of the rules were modified.
-In this edition Comments to the Official Rules are highlighted in a shaded box rather than being printed in smaller typeface as had been the case in prior to 2015. - (3) The Playing Rules Committee, at its December 1977 meeting, voted to incorporate the Notes/Case Book/Comments section directly into the Official Baseball Rules at the appropriate places.
+In this edition Comments to the Official Rules are highlighted in a shaded box rather than being printed in smaller typeface as had been the case prior to 2015. - (2) The Playing Rules Committee, at its December 1977 meeting, voted to incorporate the Notes/Case Book/Comments section directly into the Official Baseball Rules at the appropriate places.
 Basically, the Case Book interprets or elaborates on the basic rules and in essence have the same effect as rules when applied to particular sections for which they are intended.